A 45-year-old Kansas mayor needs a pacemaker after a long-haul covid fight: ‘I thought I was going to beat it’

 “With all the work that I’ve done to remain healthy … I thought I was going to beat it,” she told the station.
 The mayor could not immediately be reached for comment Wednesday night.

-During Tuesday’s meeting, De La Isla encouraged members of her community to get the coronavirus vaccine.
+During Tuesday’s meeting, De La Isla encouraged members of her community to get vaccinated against the coronavirus.
 As with much of the country, Kansas has seen daily coronavirus case counts and deaths spike as the highly contagious delta variant spreads rapidly.

-Hospitalizations in Kansas rose nearly 25 percent over the last week, according to The Post’s coronavirus tracker.
-Deaths are up more than 66 percent.
+Hospitalizations in Kansas rose nearly 25 percent over the past week, according to The Post’s coronavirus tracker.
+Deaths are up more than 66 percent in that time.

 According to The Post’s tracker, 46 percent of Kansans have been fully vaccinated, which is slightly lower than the national average of 50 percent.

-“I am a huge advocate for those who choose to get the vaccine,” De La Isla said on Tuesday.
+“I am a huge advocate for those who choose to get the vaccine,” De La Isla said Tuesday.

-De La Isla tested positive for the virus in January after receiving her first dose of the vaccine, KWCH reported.
+De La Isla tested positive for the virus in January after receiving her first dose of a coronavirus vaccine, KWCH reported.
 She was eligible to get the shot at the beginning of the year because of her position in government.

-The mayor has since spent nearly two weeks in the hospital over three different stays.
+The mayor has since spent nearly two weeks in the hospital during three stays.
 Getting the pacemaker will be her second surgery tied to the coronavirus, she told KWCH, after having her gallbladder removed when the illness attacked her digestive system.

 De La Isla told the station she has tried to get back to her exercise routine, but “in the last month or two, things have gotten more complicated.”
-That led to discussions with her doctor about having a pacemaker implanted, which can sense an irregular heartbeat.
+That led to discussions with her doctor about implanting a pacemaker, which can sense an irregular heartbeat.
 The small devices can restore a patient’s heart rate to the regular pace.

-Viruses can trigger heart inflammation and, according to the National Heart, Lung and Blood Institute, the organ is a target in covid-19 infections.
+Viruses can trigger inflammation of the heart and, according to the National Heart, Lung and Blood Institute, the organ is a target in covid-19 infections.

 De La Isla, who is not running for another term in the November election, said she shared the news of her pacemaker to be transparent with community members.